Category

 Putting Emergency Plans Into Action

 That’s precisely why emergency drills are so important.
-By practicing and reinforcing emergency plans over time, you help employees build habit and muscle memory for response protocols.
+By practicing and reinforcing emergency plans over time, you help employees build habits and muscle memory for response protocols.
 Your team won’t need to stop and think about the nearest escape routes or who they’re supposed to check in with once they’re safe; they’ll be able to act quickly and decisively.

 Emergency Response Plan Template